lolski/janusgraph-with-spark-standalone-poc/README.md

 ```
 ./setup-3-nodes-cluster-for-janus-olap.sh
 ```

-The main entry point is the script `setup-3-nodes-cluster-for-janus-olap.sh`.
-When started, this script will configure a cassandra, hadoop, and spark cluster automatically across three docker instances.
-Afterwards it will start the Janus Distributed OLAP Java program on the first node (i.e. `janus-olap-node1`, which then does a distributed OLAP operation on the cluster.

-Spark and Hadoop are configured in a master-slave fashion.
-The instance `janus-olap-node1` hosts Spark and Hadoop master while `janus-olap-node2` and `janus-olap-node3` host the slaves.
-The slave instances are where the OLAP operation will take place.
-Cassandra is clustered across the three instances in a multi-master setup.

 The port 8080 is open so you can go to localhost:8080 to view the Spark dashboard.
 Additionally, the port 5005 is open on the master host for remote debugging purpose.
 ```